Custom Built Machine – Set To Sail

 Setting the Future with a Custom Built Machine

-I’m often asked about designing for automation: “Doesn’t that take away people’s jobs?”
-It’s a good question, and in the short view I think there is a concern, but setting your vision a little longer, changes the story.
-Let’s take this custom built machine as an example.
+I am often asked about designing for automation: "Does that take away jobs?"
+That is a good question, and in the short view I completely understand the concern, but setting your vision a little longer, changes the story.
+We will look deeper at this question below, using this custom built machine as an example.

 All industries are a little different.
-Some actively seek and accept technology — like the bicycle industry.
+Some actively seek and accept technology - like the bicycle industry.
 Other industries are firm in their ways and quite resistant to change.
 This industry is in the middle.
 While the end user side offers new product frequently, the processing side still does things the way it has for 50 years.
-It’s an interesting mix.
+It is certainly an interesting mix.

 The owner of this company plans to change that, while gaining a competitive advantage.
-It’s an example of innovation as a business solution.
+This is an example of innovation as a business solution.

 This custom built machine is a big step to changing the processing side.
 It will make a big difference in reducing mistakes, minimizing scrap and increasing productivity.
 All good things in an industry pressured with cost reduction and delivery deadlines.